amkrajewski/pqam_RMSADTandoc2023/README.md

 ## This Fork

 This small repository is a lightweight fork (with extra checks) version of the original one by Tandoc.
-It is only slightly modified to fit automated pipelines of the [ULTERA Database (ultera.org)](https://ultera.org) infrastrcutre, which expects `model.py` script with `predict(comp: pymatgen.Composition)` and `predict(comp: str)` function returning an ordered array of output numbers or a labeled dictionary of them.
+It is only slightly modified to fit automated pipelines of the [ULTERA Database (ultera.org)](https://ultera.org) infrastrcutre, which expects `model.py` script with `predict(comp: pymatgen.Composition)` and `predict(comp: str)` function returning an ordered array of output numbers or a labeled dictionary of them corresponding to the machine-readible definition under `outputDefinition.json`.

 Chemical Space: `["Ti", "Zr", "Hf", "V", "Nb", "Ta", "Mo", "W", "Re", "Ru"]`